Change is coming. It’s your time to be part of it.

-Chosen by their peers in a campus-wide vote, they become directors of a £10 million organisation, trustees of our charity and representatives of 38,000 students.
+The exec are chosen by students through a democratic election, every student who's a student at Leeds can vote, including people on an exchange program.
+The Exec become directors of a £10 million organisation, trustees of our charity and representatives of 38,000 students.

 It’s the time every student has the opportunity to elect six of their peers to run their Union for a year.

-Last year’s campus-wide ballot saw over 7,500 students vote for who they wanted running this place.
+Last year over 7,500 students voted for who they wanted running this place.

 If you think you would make a great leader and could help us make sure every student loves their time at Leeds, then nominate yourself here.